What is Content Amplification?

 Word of mouth is perhaps the most effective form of advertising, probably because it’s the most truthful form of advertising and the hardest to manufacture.
 Which tells us two things: we trust things more when the people we like trust them, and we’re more likely to take recommendations from those we trust.
 Which is why when peers and colleagues share content it tends to go viral!

-A social media advocacy program (which is a fancy way of asking staff to share/like work related content), will ignite your content from within!
-That’s exactly why there’s been a massive rise in employers encouraging employees to share content on social media.
+A social media advocacy program (which is a fancy way of asking staff to share/like work-related content), will ignite your content from within!
+That’s exactly why there’s been a massive rise in employers encouraging employees to share content on social media – because it is an effective form of content marketing.